44 Things NEVER to Do on a Cruise Ship

 Arrive too early to the cruise port and you could be faced with long lines and large crowds.

-These days, many cruise lines have moved to “staggered” check-in.
+These days, most cruise lines have moved to “staggered” check-in.
 Whereas you used to just show up at port anytime during the boarding hours (usually something like 12-4 p.m.), to make things smoother many lines now provide a 30-minute boarding window.
 While it’s tempting, don’t show up before it’s your time to board.
 If you do, you may asked to return at the appropriate time.

 Never stand in front of the elevator doors